Musicmancz/eqtl-research/journal.md

 Will use these txt files to create histograms of distances between SNPs for each chromosome and group.

-----Before running script, put in way to skip blocks of size 1. insert NULL instead of values... $#array gives last index, not length!
+Before running script, put in way to skip blocks of size 1. insert NULL instead of values... $#array gives last index, not length!

-1 Aug
+# 1 Aug

 Ran into some problems while initially running Emily’s script:
 Main problem was using the same increment variable in nested for loops Another was, for blocks of size 1, I was inserting the string “NULL”, which caused problems when importing into R for graphing

 R:

 Import data as table (file <- data.table(“path”)) Convert to matrix (matrix <- data.matrix(na.omit(file))
 Remove 0 values (matrix[matrix == 0] <- NA)
 hist(na.omit(matrix))
 Add titles
 Save as image

-15 Aug
+# 15 Aug

 Back from vacation